ttadill/ExChange/README.md

-# Business Inventory Management System
+# Thrift Store (ExChange)

-This project is a Business Inventory Management System built using Qt, C++, and QML.
+This project is a Thrift Store Management System built using Qt, C++, and QML.

 ## Prerequisites